cwkosman/contentful-graphviz/README.md

 To use this repository:

 1. Install graphviz on your system.
 With homebrew: `brew install graphviz`
-2. Create and populate your own .env file with the Contentful Space ID, a Cotentful Management Token, and the name of a Contentful environment (usually master).
+2. Create and populate your own .env file with the Contentful Space ID, a Contentful Management Token, and the name of a Contentful environment (usually `master`).
 3. `npm install` the dependencies of this repo
 4. From the command line, use: